Ahesan-Zafir/AI-Powered-Offline-Object-Detection-Device-For-Visually-Impaired-Users/README.md

     on our low processing device Raspberry Pi, the end results were with same accuracy as obtained in i5 machine, but the frames per second is slightly less i.e 0.9 frames per second.

+   # Refer Project Report to get systematic steps and Procedure followed.